Stress: Engineering vs True Stress for Metals

 The following table is constructed using the equations for the true stress and true strain:

-As shown in the plot below, the values of the true stress for metals are usually slightly higher than the values of the engineering stress for strains higher than 0.005.
+As shown in the plot above, the values of the true stress for metals are usually slightly higher than the values of the engineering stress for strains higher than 0.005.